lammps/lammps/doc/src/atom_style.rst

 dissipative particle dynamics (mDPD), and transport dissipative particle dynamics (tDPD), respectively.

-The *sph* style is part of the USER-SPH package for smoothed particle hydrodynamics (SPH).
+The *sph* style is part of the SPH package for smoothed particle hydrodynamics (SPH).
 See `this PDF guide <USER/sph/SPH_LAMMPS_userguide.pdf>`_ to using SPH in LAMMPS.

-The *mesont* style is part of the USER-MESONT package.
+The *mesont* style is part of the MESONT package.

 The *spin* style is part of the SPIN package.

-The *wavepacket* style is part of the USER-AWPMD package for the :doc:`antisymmetrized wave packet MD method <pair_awpmd>`.
+The *wavepacket* style is part of the AWPMD package for the :doc:`antisymmetrized wave packet MD method <pair_awpmd>`.

 Related commands